Edward J. Bloustein School of Planning and Public Policy: Admissions and financial aid

 Admission to the Bloustein School is competitive.
 Prospective students are individuals who have graduated from approved institutions and who show evidence of potential for successful completion of a graduate program.
 Qualified students may be eligible for need- or merit-based financial aid.
 The Bloustein School also offers research and practicum opportunities through the wide variety of centers and institutes housed within the school.

 The Bloustein School is a veteran-friendly institution with both faculty and staff who are themselves veterans of the Armed Forces.
-Rutgers is also a member of the Yellow Ribbon Program which assists veterans by making additional funds available to cover the cost of education without an additional charge GI Bill entitlements.
+Rutgers is also a member of the Yellow Ribbon Program which assists veterans by making additional funds available to cover the cost of education without an additional charge for GI Bill entitlements.
 In 2019 Rutgers ranked third in the Military Times list of Best Schools for Military Students.
 It was also the largest university in the top ten rankings.

-In July 2019, The American Public Transportation Foundation announced that Bloustein School Ph.D. candidate Sicheng Wang as the recipient of a 2019 scholarship.
-Mr. Wang was also the recipient of the scholarship in 2018.
-This award marked the ninth straight year at least one Bloustein student was awarded one of their scholarships; overall, 12 Bloustein students received scholarships during that time.

 Academics

 Degree programs

 The Bloustein School educates a select pool of students, preparing them for both public and private sector careers, teaching and research professions, and service at all levels of government.
 Undergraduate students admitted to the Bloustein School enter one of five undergraduate majors, but are allowed to pursue joint degrees (double majors).
 Undergraduate degrees are available in: